Last Updated on June 8, 2021 by Martin

 Patience and Motivation

-Don’t get too focused on what numbers your scale tells you because they fluctuate a lot and does not show you the real number, not even if you weigh yourself at the same time, daily or weekly.
+Don’t get too focused on what numbers your scale tells you because they fluctuate a lot and do not show you the real number, not even if you weigh yourself at the same time, daily or weekly.

 Reasons Why You Are Gaining Weight Despite Dieting